 Before you apply for a job, make sure you research the company and understand its values and culture.
 This will help you tailor your application and interview responses.

-Start by reviewing the company’s website and social media profiles to learn more about their mission, values, and culture.
-Look for news articles or press releases to learn more about recent company developments.
+Start by reviewing the company’s website and social media profiles to learn more about its mission, values, and culture.
+Particularly, look for news articles or press releases to learn more about recent company developments.
 Consider reaching out to current or former employees to learn more about what it’s like to work at the company.

 6. Not Asking Questions

 Asking questions during an interview shows that you’re interested and engaged.
-It also helps you learn more about the company and the role.
+Therefore, it also helps you learn more about the company and its role.

 Start by preparing a list of questions to ask during the interview.
 Consider asking about the company culture, the team you’ll be working with, and the company’s goals for the future.
 This will show the employer that you’re invested in the company and that you’re serious about the role.